fabri1983/product_dashboard/README.md

 Each product is a JSON entry with the following keys:

 - id: Unique identifier of the product.
+- version: Used to keep track of the product object we are trying to create/update to avoid conflicts with updated versions by other users.
 - name: Name of the product.
 - category: Category of the product.
 - retail_price: The recommended selling price of the product.
 The price is given up to two places of decimal.